Gresham24/Gresham24/README.md

 ### **ABOUT ME**

 I am a Frontend Developer and UI/UX Designer with professional experience in Project Management.
-I am always seeking opportunities where I get to challenge myself, learn new things and contribute👨🏾‍💻.
+I am always seeking opportunities where I get to challenge myself, learn new things and contribute 👨🏾‍💻.

 ## **What's on my learning list?**